Saskatoon John G. Diefenbaker International Airport: History

 In 1993 the name of the airport was changed to recognize Canada's 13th Prime Minister, John Diefenbaker.
 In 1995, under the Canada-US Open Skies agreement, Northwest Airlines started service to Minneapolis – Saint Paul.
 In 1996, WestJet began Boeing 737 service.
-In 1999, the airport was turned over to the Saskatoon Airport Authority (now known as SkYXE), as part of the National Airports Policy.
+In 1999, the airport was turned over to the Saskatoon Airport Authority, as part of the National Airports Policy.

 In 2000, Nav Canada constructed a new control tower and the airport authority began renovations and expansions to the terminal building.
 In October 2002, the first two phases of renovations to the air terminal building were completed at a cost of $18 million, designed by Kindrachuk Agrey Architects.
 The updated terminal facilities were designed to handle 1.4 million passengers annually.
 In 2005, additional renovations were completed to the check-in area and baggage screening, as well as the addition of a fifth bridge.
 In 2006, the airport expanded public parking to 500 stalls.
 In March 2008, work started on the rehabilitation of runway 09/27, taxiway Foxtrot and Alpha at a cost of $16 million.

 Between October 2005 and May 2008, Air Canada ended "mainline" service into Saskatoon, turning over routes to Air Canada Jazz.
 In 2006, Pronto Airways started operating at the airport.
 In 2006 Transwest Air introduced service to Fort McMurray, Alberta.
 For a short period of time between 2006 and April 2007, Northwestern Air also operated flights to Fort McMurray.
 In 2008, United Airlines began non-stop regional service from Denver that operated until 2015.
 In 2009, United Airlines announced regional service from Chicago that operated until 2014.

 In March 2015, Missinippi Airways began thrice-weekly service to Saskatoon direct to Flin Flon, Manitoba, with a one-stop connection to The Pas, Manitoba, though this ceased three months later.
 In June, 2016, New Leaf Airlines announced they would begin flying to Kelowna and Hamilton direct from Saskatoon twice weekly beginning July 27, 2016, but this lasted just four months before in November of that year.